 Volunteers receive discounts in the cafeteria when placing money on their badge and spending it down appropriately.
-You receive the equivalent of a 20% discount more when adding money to your badge.
+You receive the equivalent of a 20% discount when checking out at the cafeteria.
 We also offer a senior discount of 20% for those 55 years and older however you need to let the cashier know that.